 2007 November - Organisation of American States (OAS) recommends that border dispute with Guatemala be referred to International Court of Justice (ICJ).

 2008 February - Dean Barrow becomes prime minister after the United Democratic Party (UDP) wins a landslide election victory.

 2010 May - Government says it will stop sending appeals cases to British Privy Council starting 1 June.

 2011 September - Belize is added to US blacklist of countries considered to be major producers or transit routes for illegal drugs.

 2012 March - Elections.
-Ruling United Democratic Party (UDP) wins another term.
+Governing United Democratic Party (UDP) wins another term.

 2012 September - Belize wins 60-day reprieve from bondholders after paying a portion of its overdue £14.2m debt interest.
 Ratings agency Standard & Poor's categorises Belize as being in "selective" default, one step below a full default.